GameCubing8619/Piki-Studio_T_Binary-Tools/README.md

 P2Cutscene_Origin represents the origin of the cutscene, similar to the origin parameter of cutscenes in Pikmin 2.
 P2Cutscene_Cam represents the position of the viewer and P2Cutscene_Target represents the point being looked at.
 By animating the positions of P2Cutscene_Cam and P2Cutscene_Target you can create camera animations.

+#file header

+wip but a string i saw decoded into jstudio using anscii